- Appreciate Scotland's picturesque shorelines and fascinating maritime heritage

 After meeting in Glasgow we’ll depart via coach, and travel onward to Greenock.
 Greenock has a rich maritime history and was a major shipbuilding and import centre.
 Here, we'll board the Ocean Endeavour, our home for the next ten nights.

-We then visit nearby Iona, where St. Columba established his monastery—the burial place of kings.
-The restored Iona Abbey complex preserves two outstanding eighth century crosses and a splendid collection of sculpture.
+Visit Iona, where St. Columba established his monastery—the burial place of kings.
+Admire the beautifully restored Iona Abbey complex, which preserves two outstanding crosses dating as far back as the eighth century.

 The archipelago known as St. Kilda was inhabited until 1930.
 Today, St. Kilda is a UNESCO World Heritage Site, protecting fascinating ruins as well as natural heritage features.

 Seabirds thrive on the island of Hirta, which is also home to feral sheep left by the departing islanders.
 Enormous cliffs offer dramatic ocean views for our hikers!

 Visit Stornoway on the Isle of Lewis, a Gaelic stronghold and the capital of the largest of the Hebrides.
 Browse charming shops to purchase the island’s famous tweed.